 On site, wastewater is generated from two main sources:

-This water is considered wastewater as it is contaminated with various radionuclides.
+This water is considered wastewater, as it is contaminated with various radionuclides.
 Wastewater is pumped into temporary storage tanks on site.
-It has been reported that the capacity of the tanks (1.37 million cubic meters) will be met by the end of 2022.
+It has been reported that the tanks are close to reaching their capacity (1.37 million cubic metres).

 TEPCO and the Japanese Government, with assistance from the international community, have been planning for disposal of stored wastewater from the site.